MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 Each of these can also be replicated through MatPlotLib, though it would take much longer.

-### Let's explore the distribution of apps based on byte size.
+### Let's explore the distribution of apps based on file size.

 Remember that reformat we did to change 'size_bytes' data to 'size_Mb' data?